sbormann/ioBroker.iqontrol/README.md

 * (sbormann) Enhanced some styles and marquee detection.
 * (sbormann) Added url-parameter to open a specified dialog on loading the page.
 * (sbormann) Changed the way cover images are loaded.
+* (sbormann) Added option to start with new line for devices.

 ### 1.2.3 (2020-09-07)
 * (sbormann) Now it will be automatically scrolled to tile that is switched to Screen Size.